Generative Kunst / Computational Arts

-The Generative Art / Time-based art with contemporary technology class explores the potential of employing programming, and generative and interactive strategies in interdisciplinary artistic contexts; the focus is on real-time systems that incorporate complex behaviour, sound, and music.
-We will probe contemporary technologies in the winter semester 23/24, including unconventional materials, tools, and methods.
+The Generative Art / Computational Art class explores the possibilities of using programming, generative strategies, and interaction in various contexts in artistic projects; the focus is on real-time systems that incorporate complex time structures, visuals, sound and music.

 Assistant Professor Bruno Gola – bgola@udk-berlin.de